-The history of the land on which Hebble Wharf now stands is intrinsically linked to the history of the waterways that it served.
+The history of the land on which Hebble Wharf now stands is intrinsically linked to the history of the waterways that surround it.

 Historic photographs other information are reproduced courtesy of the Wakefield Libraries collection, Wakefield Historical Society and the Yorkshire Waterways Heritage Society.